howerj/lfsr/readme.md

 All instructions advance the program counter except `JUMP`, and (conditionally) `JUMPZ`.
-All instruction affect or use the accumulator except the jump instructions, and all arguments use the `ARG` value.
+All instruction affect or use the accumulator except the JUMP instruction, and all arguments use the `ARG` value.
 `MEM` consists of a linear array of 16-bit values.

 There is one special address, address 0.
 This address is never